TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 <blockquote class="blockquote text-center mt-5 mb-5">
     The biggest advantage is IDE auto-completion out of the box,
     <br>
-    and one XML/YAML language to learn.
+    and one XML/YAML less language to learn.
 </blockquote>

 <br>